v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 Using this flag, we learned some interesting things!

-First, we could observe the exact time the CPU was using for each snapshot.
+First, we could observe the exact amount of time V8 was spending on generating each snapshot.
 In our reduced test case, the first took 5 minutes, the second took 8 minutes, and each subsequent snapshot kept on taking longer and longer.
 Nearly all of this time was spent in the generation phase.

-We also identified other widely-used JavaScript applications that demonstrated the same slowdown, in particular, running ESLint on TypeScript.
-The problem was not app-specific.
+This also allowed us to quantify the time spent on snapshot generation with a trivial overhead, which helped us isolate and identify similar slowdowns in other widely-used JavaScript applications - in particular, ESLint on TypeScript.
+So we know the problem was not app-specific.

 Furthermore, we found the problem happened on both Windows and Linux.
 The problem was also not platform-specific.